 The Brazilian electric distribution concession contracts compare favorably with those in other Latin American countries.

-In order to complement and decentralize the federal regulatory process, the government of Sao Paulo established in [1998] a state body, the State Public Service Commission (“CSPE”), for the regulation of certain public services in the State of Sao Paulo.
-Subsequently, in [1999], CSPE entered into an agreement with ANEEL, under which ANEEL delegated to CSPE certain specified responsibilities in relation to the regulation of electric utilities in the State of Sao Paulo.
+In order to complement and decentralize the federal regulatory process, the government of Sao Paulo established a state body, the State Public Service Commission (“CSPE”), for the regulation of certain public services in the State of Sao Paulo.
+Subsequently, CSPE entered into an agreement with ANEEL, under which ANEEL delegated to CSPE certain specified responsibilities in relation to the regulation of electric utilities in the State of Sao Paulo.
 The responsibilities delegated by ANEEL to CSPE and regulated by Law 9,427 include:

 economic, technical and financial audits;